ebuyakin/maichat/docs/ui_layout.md

 2. Mode switches do not recolor zones.
 3. Exactly one active part visualized via focus ring (no thick outlines).
 4. Metadata line background stays transparent; never inherits user part blue.
-5. Scrolling is instantaneous (no smooth animation) for positional predictability.
+5. Scrolling may be animated (default on) but must settle deterministically at the anchor; micro-corrections within a small dead-band are suppressed.
+6. No horizontal scrolling at any viewport width; layout must wrap or truncate content to avoid horizontal overflow.
+The history pane hides horizontal overflow.
-6. Only middle zone scrolls; document overflow hidden.
+7. Only middle zone scrolls; document overflow hidden.
-7. Overlays share `--bg-alt` background and regular-weight text.
+8. Overlays share `--bg-alt` background and regular-weight text.
-8. Inputs: prompt input is borderless (background `--bg-alt`); command input uses minimal 1px neutral border.
+9. Inputs: prompt input is borderless (background `--bg-alt`); command input uses minimal 1px neutral border.

 Open Styling TBD:
 * Refine user part background blue for contrast.